-Estrogens may be poorly metabolized in patients with impaired liver function.
-For women with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised, and in the case of recurrence, medication should be discontinued.
+Estrogens may be poorly metabolized in women with hepatic impairment.
+For women with a history of cholestatic jaundice associated with past estrogen use or with pregnancy, caution should be exercised, and in the case of recurrence of cholestatic jaundice, discontinue Divigel.

-5.11 Hypothyroidism
+5.11 Exacerbation of Hypothyroidism

 Estrogen administration leads to increased thyroid-binding globulin (TBG) levels.
-Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T4 and T3 serum concentrations in the normal range.
+Women with normal thyroid function can compensate for the increased TBG by making more thyroid hormone, thus maintaining free T_4 and T_3 serum concentrations in the normal range.
 Women dependent on thyroid hormone replacement therapy who are also receiving estrogens may require increased doses of their thyroid replacement therapy.
-These women should have their thyroid function monitored to maintain their free thyroid hormone levels in an acceptable range.
+Monitor thyroid function in these women during treatment with Divigel to maintain their free thyroid hormone levels in an acceptable range.